lanl-ansi/Alpine.jl/README.md

-# AMP, a novel MINLP solver
+# AMP(POD), a novel MINLP solver

-Adaptive Multi-variant Partitioning (AMP) is a novel global algorithm that use adaptive convexification scheme and constraints programming methods to solve mixed-integer non-linear programming problems (MINLPs) efficiently.
+Adaptive Multi-variant Partitioning (AMP/POD) is a novel global algorithm that use adaptive convexification scheme and constraints programming methods to solve mixed-integer non-linear programming problems (MINLPs) efficiently.
 MINLPs are famously known as the "hard" programming problems that exist in many applications (see this [Library](http://www.gamsworld.org/minlp/minlplib2/html/) for problem instances).
 AMP is also a fit for many relaxations of the MINLPs, such as Mixed-Integer Quadradic Convex Programming (MIQCP), Non-Linear Programming (NLP), etc.

 Unlike many other state-of-the-art MINLP solvers, AMP is entirely built upon [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl) Interface in Julia, which provides incredible flexibility for usage and further development.

 AMP solves MINLP by:

 * analyzing the problem expressions (objective & constraints) to obtain a convexify-able formulation

 * perform bound tightening algorithm to contract variable feasible domains

 * perform adaptive partitioning-based convexification to improve problem bounds for global convergence

 # Installation